 Location195 Melbourne Street, North Adelaide, Australia

-From the architect.
+Text description provided by the architects.
 This simple and understated project, designed by Tridente Architects, sits comfortably within this transitional streetscape and provides a glimpse of what is possible in the changing Australian cities.
 North Adelaide, as for most inner precincts of Australian cities, continues to transform from established older residential building stock to larger and more contemporary commercial buildings.
 In the case of Melbourne Street the predominant character of single storey buildings has long been under pressure due to the limited commercial accommodation available in close proximity to the adjacent Central Business Precinct.
 As a direct result the established patterns of narrow sites with stand alone residential buildings providing a mix of both residential and commercial activity is now less desirable; especially given an increasing awareness that consolidation within such existing frameworks offers a more appropriate approach to sustainability and environments more suited to present day usage.

 With a 1970’s three storey brick commercial building to the east and a single storey early circa 1900 former residential building to the west this building is more than just a response to the Developers’ brief to maximize the potential of the site within the requirements of the Development Plan.